Work systematically to find all the possible combinations

 What if the seats were in a circle?

 There are 6 ways for the students to sit on the seats.

-Here we give every student a chance to sit in F5.
+Each student has a chance to sit in F5.
 There are 3 choices for this seat.
-For each particular student in F5 we then have two choices for F6.
-Then we have only one choice left for F7.
+For each student in F5 there are two choices for F6.
+This leaves only one choice left for F7.
 Note that 3 x 2 x 1 = 6 is the final answer.